kevinwlu/dsd/Nexys-A7/Lab-6/Alternative/README.md

-# Alternative Design Using BTNL and BTNR Instead of Pmod AD1 and Potentiometer
+# Alternative Design

+## Using BTNL and BTNR instead of Pmod AD1 and potentiometer

+* pong.vhd
-* pong.vhd: set bat position and speed
+  * Set bat position and speed

+* pong.xdc
-* pong.xdc: add ports btnl and btnr
+  * Add ports btnl and btnr